theodore-q/s3-bucket-browser/README.md

 ![browser demo](./demo.gif)

 ## Prerequisites:
 Before using this project, you need to create a user with read and list permissions for the bucket you wish to browse.
+If running locally set the bucket cors to accept traffic from local host.
 Create an access key for the user and make a copy of the Access Key ID and the Secret Access Key.

 ## Installation:
 You can clone the git repository by running the following command: